zuozuojia/zuojia/cv_en.md

 ## **HONORS**
 **National-Level Awards:**
+- _1st Prize in the Final Round of the National College Students’ ROBOMASTER 2022 Infantry Robotic Competition_ `08/2022`
-- _2nd Prize in the Final Round of the National College Students’ RoboMaster 2021 robotic Competition（The largest and most influential robot competition of China）_ `08/2021`
+- _2nd Prize in the Final Round of the National College Students’ ROBOMASTER 2022 Robotic Competition（The largest and most influential robot competition of China）_ `08/2022`
+- _2nd Prize in the Final Round of the National College Students’ ROBOMASTER 2021 Robotic Competition_ `08/2021`
 - _2nd Prize in 2021 Higher Education Cup National Undergraduate Mathematical Contest in Modeling_ `11/2021`

 **Regional-Level Awards:**
+- _1st Prize in the Eastern Division of the National College Students’ ROBOMASTER 2022 Robotic Competition_ `08/2022`
-- _1st Prize in the Northern Division of  the National College Students’ RoboMaster 2021 robotic Competition_ `08/2021`
+- _1st Prize in the Northern Division of  the National College Students’ RoboMaster 2021 Robotic Competition_ `08/2021`

 **Provincial-Level Awards:**
 - _1st Prize in the 11th Shandong University Student Science and Technology Festival - Science and Technology Museum Exhibit Creativity and Production Design Competition_ `11/2019`